Information Before Destination…

 Stuff happens — know what to do if it happens while traveling.

-As part of the research for this site, I stationed myself at security in one of the largest airports in the U.S. I saw firsthand the kind of problems travelers were facing.
-There was a lot of apprehension and frustration by rookie travelers who were not prepared.
+As part of the research for this site, I stationed myself at security in one of the largest airports in the U.S. I saw firsthand the problems travelers faced.
+There was a lot of apprehension and frustration among rookie travelers who were not prepared.

 Let’s plan on having the “unexpected” be that moment when you reach your destination and think…Wow, this is way more than I expected!